 “In the past few years, the most consistent finding in terms of prevention and staving off cognitive change has been physical exercise, particularly aerobic exercise,” Dr. Bonner-Jackson emphasizes.
 “You’re probably going to use your money better by joining a gym than by paying for some expensive online computer-based system to improve your cognition.”

-Rather than engaging in more focused cognitive training games, pursue other intellectually stimulating activities, Dr. Bonner-Jackson advises: “We recommend learning a new language or a new skill or learning to play an instrument, those types of skills where you’re actually learning something new that you can apply in your daily life.”
+Rather than engaging in more focused cognitive training games, pursue other intellectually stimulating activities.
+“We recommend learning a new language or a new skill or learning to play an instrument, those types of skills where you’re actually learning something new that you can apply in your daily life,” he advises.

 And, in addition to staying physically and cognitively active, remain socially engaged, he says.
 Social interaction challenges your brain by forcing you to interpret words, body language and other stimuli and then respond accordingly.
 “We know that people who remain socially connected and continue to go out and be active in that way tend to do better,” Dr. Bonner-Jackson says.